Once upon a time, somebody loved this house.

 They lived here, worked here, played here.
 They cooked meals in the kitchen, slept upstairs in the bedroom, hosted family events in the living room.

 And when they looked out the front window, they saw miles and miles and miles of unspoiled beauty.
-Acres of green pasture dotted only by trees, windmills, and cows.
+Acres of pasture dotted only by trees, windmills, and cows.
 Blue sky surrounding them like a blanket of love.

 I hope they knew how lucky they were.